toebeann/BepInEx.SupermarketSimulator/README.md

 #### Windows

-Extract the .zip into the game folder replacing any files if prompted, run the game once to prepare the game for modding (it can take a couple of minutes before you will see anything happening, be patient), then quit the game at the main menu and you're good to go.
+Extract the .zip into the game folder replacing any files if prompted, run the game once to prepare the game for modding (it can take a couple of minutes before you will see anything happening, be patient), then quit the game at the main menu and assuming you saw the BepInEx loading screen you're good to go.
 Remember to check the [Installing mods](#installing-mods) section below for info on how to install mods!

 If something doesn't go according to plan or you need further guidance, please refer to the [full instructions](#full-instructions-for-windows-linux-and-steam-deck-handhelds) below.
 Don't worry, it looks harder than it is. **Please don't skimread!**